Declaration on Corporate Governance

 Share transactions by and shareholdings of the members of the Management Board and the Supervisory Board

 In accordance with Section 19 MAR, members of the Management Board, the Supervisory Board and persons associated with them are required to disclose the selling or buying of PAION AG shares if the value of the combined transactions reaches or exceeds EUR 20,000 in any calendar year.
 These transactions are published by PAION AG immediately on the company’s website and notified to the Federal Financial Supervisory Authority.
-In fiscal year 2020, notifiable transactions were reported by Dr. James Phillips on 24 January 2020 and on 08 June 2020.
-In fiscal year 2020, notifiable transactions were reported by Dr. Jürgen Beck and Mr. Abdelghani Omari on 24 January 2020.
-As of 31 December 2020, Dr. James Phillips held 0.01% (8,750 voting rights) of the shares in PAION AG.
-Mr. Abdelghani Omari and the members of the Supervisory Board did not hold any shares in PAION AG as of 31 December 2020.
+In fiscal year 2021, notifiable transactions were reported by Dr. James Phillips on 12 January 2021.
+As of 31 December 2021, Dr. James Phillips held 0.02% (17,250 voting rights) of the shares in PAION AG.
+Mr. Abdelghani Omari and the members of the Supervisory Board did not hold any shares in PAION AG as of 31 December 2021.

 Share-based incentive systems

-PAION AG introduced the Stock Option Plans 2010, 2014, 2016, 2018 and 2020 as remuneration components with long-term incentives and risk characteristics.
-The Stock Option Plans allow for stock options to be granted to members of the Management Board as well as employees.
-The precise structure of the active plans, as e.g. waiting periods and exercise hurdles, as well as the options issued to date within the framework of these plans are presented in the notes to the Consolidated Financial Statements in section “Other Disclosures” under “Stock Option Plans”.
-Furthermore, the explanations in the Group Management Report in the section “Remuneration Report – Management Board” contain statements on the value of the options granted to the members of the Management Board.
-Reference is made to the statements in the notes to the Consolidated Financial Statements and the Group Management Report, which at the same time form an integral part of this Declaration on Corporate Governance.
+PAION AG has established the stock option programmes 2010, 2014, 2016, 2018 and 2020 as remuneration components with a long-term incentive effect and risk character.
+The stock option programmes provide for the granting of stock options to employees and members of the Management Board.
+The concrete structure of the active programmes, e.g. waiting periods and exercise hurdles, as well as the options issued to date under these programmes are presented in the notes to the consolidated financial statements in the chapter "Other notes" (there under "Stock option programmes").
+In order to avoid a duplicate presentation, reference is made to the explanations in the notes to the consolidated financial statements.

 Aachen, March 2022